jigpu/linuxwacom-wiki-archive/wiki/Wacom_Tablet_Set_Up.md

 or gaining an understanding of how particular options affect the tablet's operation.

-For example, suppose you wish to have the ExpressKeys perform certian keyboard actions to make image manipulation in GIMP easier.
+For example, suppose you wish to have the ExpressKeys perform certain keyboard actions to make image manipulation in GIMP easier.
 Your particular preference for ExpressKey behavior may not be the same as another user using the same workstation.
 By calling xsetwacom in a login